reecetech/bamboo-specs/README.md

 ## Credentials and Authentication

-Before running this program you need to configure an admin user to the user the program will run as.
-You do this by creating a `.credentials` file with the following contents:
+Before running this program you need to configure an admin user to the user the program will run as (ie. your Bamboo credentials) You do this by creating a `.credentials` file with the following
+contents:

     username=<admin user username>
     password=<admin user password>